💹Performance tuning

 Process delay means, for each mint + trade size, when the bot finished looking for arb for it, how long does the bot wait until it tries again.
 Setting a small number here, when you also have a large number of trade size + intermedium mints, can lead to a huge load to your RPC.
 If you tune this to a small number and stops seeing opportunities, this is what happening.

-SolanaMevBot uses fixed trade size, with special optimization for it.
+SolanaMevBot provides several different ways to set trade sizes.
+You can use fixed trade sizes or using random ones within a range.
 When you set your trade size, you should try to make it spread over a large range, so it can get all possible opportunities.

 e.g. If you have 100 SOL in your wallet, a good distribution can be like this: